Spacious villa with heatable private swimming pool in a quiet location in the sunny western part of the island with view of the ocean!

 Todoque, the small village where the villa is located, is the last “bastion” before Puerto Naos, and the vacation house itself is only about five minutes away from the beach.
-Another definite advantage of the villa is the privacy of both its pool area and the frontal terrace.
+Another definite advantage of the villa is the privacy of both its pool area with saltwater pool and the frontal terrace.
 The villa can also only be reached via a private road.

 To add to the fun, a ping-pong table is found next to the pool.

 The villa’s rooms are bright and large, and all rooms have access to the terrace.
 The master bedroom is equipped with an ensuite bathroom with shower as well as a large closet.
 The second bedroom can be found directly next to the second bathroom (with bathtub) and is also equipped with a large closet.
 The kitchen is integrated into the living room and is well-equipped.